Millendo Therapeutics – Consenus Indicates Potential 183.0% Upside

-Millendo Therapeutics found using ticker (MLND) have now 6 analysts covering the stock.
+Millendo Therapeutics with ticker code (MLND) now have 6 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 6 and 2 and has a mean target at 4.5.
-Given that the stocks previous close was at 1.59 this now indicates there is a potential upside of 183.0%.
-There is a 50 day moving average of 5.37 and the 200 day moving average is 6.96.
-The company has a market capitalisation of $29m.
-Company Website: http://www.millendo.com
+The range between the high target price and low target price is between 6 and 2 calculating the mean target price we have 4.5.
+Now with the previous closing price of 1.59 this would imply there is a potential upside of 183.0%.
+The 50 day MA is 5.02 and the 200 moving average now moves to 6.88.
+The market capitalisation for the company is $28m.
+Visit the company website at: http://www.millendo.com

 Millendo Therapeutics, a late-stage biopharmaceutical company, engages in the development of various treatments for orphan endocrine diseases in the United States.
 The company’s lead product candidates include livoletide, a potential treatment for Prader-Willi syndrome; and nevanimibe, a potential treatment for patients with classic congenital adrenal hyperplasia.
 Millendo Therapeutics is headquartered in Ann Arbor, Michigan.